andresmunozit/devops-prerequisites-course/README.md

 # Shows the files where those repos are configured
 $ ls /etc/yum.repos.d/

-# Inside of each file you can find the URL of the locations
+# Inside of each file you can find the URL of the locations where all packages are stored, this is
-# where all packages are stored, this is how yum find the packages
+# how yum find the packages
 $ cat /etc/yum.repos.d/CentOS-Base.repo

-# Accessing to the URL we can see a list of URLs where packages
-# are download from, it normally contains older versions of
+# Accessing to the URL we can see a list of URLs where packages are download from, it normally
-# the packages, like ansible.
+# contains older versions of the packages, like ansible.
 The instructios for updating the
-# URL to the lastest ansible install URL you can follow the
+# URL to the lastest ansible install URL you can follow thes instructions provided at the ansible
-# instructions provided at the ansible site.
+# site.
 $ yum list ansible
 Installed Packages
 ansible.noarch          2.9.6-1.e17             @epel